List of endangered languages in Canada: Chipewyan

 The Chipewyan language exhibits morphological characteristics that are far more complex than the majority of European languages.
 This includes conditioning of tone and morphology of phonemes, as well as frequent contractions, elisions, metatheses, and consonantal substitutions.
 Chipewyan is mainly endangered due to its complex structure, which makes it difficult to decipher the morphological code, as well as the fact that the majority of the speakers are in their mid-late adulthood.
+It is part of the Athapaskan language family.